 I left with a bottle of Sauvignon Blanc and a huge bunch of freshly-picked biodynamic asparagus, which made a wonderful combination at dinner that night: oven-roasted asparagus, served with jalapeno bread and a dollop of aioli.
 It was simple and light and perfect with a glass of Stefano Lubiana wine.

-For more about Stefano Lubiana Wines, visit their website, where you can download their story that also features their Kindle book, “The Future Makers.”
+For more about Stefano Lubiana Wines, visit their website.
+You can download their story that also features their Kindle book, “The Future Makers.”

 Thank you, Kathy.
 I look forward to trying this wine when I have an opportunity.